Crambus lathoniellus

 Crambus lathoniellus is a species of moth of the family Crambidae described by Johann Leopold Theodor Friedrich Zincken in 1817.
 It is found in Europe, Central and South-East Asia.

 The wingspan is about 20 mm.
 In this Crambus a white longitudinal stripe emanates From the wing base ending sharply at an obliquely running dark line.
 In some specimens a white spot is formed in continuation and up to the submarginal line.
 The longitudinal strip has behind the center (seen from the base), closer to the submarginal line a "tooth" facing outwards and to the inner edge.
+Meyrick - Forewings with apex somewhat produced; brown, sometimes ochreous-mixed, in male with grey, in female with whitish blackish-edged interneural streaks; a subcostal white streak on basal half; a white median streak, upper edge straight, lower edge projecting in middle, cut by sharply angulated dark brown median line; second line angulated, white, edged with dark brown, preceded by white costal mark; a white terminal streak, with several black dots; cilia metallic.
+Hindwings rather dark grey.

+Larva greenish-grey or brownish-grey; dots darker; head brown, darker-marked: in silken galleries above or among roots of grasses.

 The moth flies from May to September depending on the location.

 The larvae feed on various grasses.